 In case you didn’t know already, we dads are more fragile than we like to admit, and sometimes we can get easily discouraged—especially when we’re learning something new, like with parenting.
 And if a dad gets discouraged, that could influence his commitment to fatherhood for many years to come.

 Surely your intentions are good; you may be focused entirely on the well-being of your children.
 You probably feel a lot of pressure yourself to make sure the child is well cared for.
-The idea today is simply to expand your perspective of your child’s well-being to include having the benefits of a highly involved father, and it starts even as he’s preparing for fatherhood.
+The idea is simply to expand your perspective of your child’s well-being to include having the benefits of a highly involved father, and it starts even as he’s preparing for fatherhood.

 Maybe your toddler’s father dresses her in mismatched outfits, or his method for feeding her is less-than-efficient, or the diaper he put on her gets leaky 20 minutes later and you have to change it again.

 As your child gets older, dad will start tossing her into the air, swinging her around by one leg, or executing some other physical stunt.
 He’ll spend an hour with her playing in the dirt, or take her outside in freezing weather for a snow adventure.
 When something goes wrong, his first instinct might be to help her learn a valuable lesson, while you might be eager to comfort her and soothe her pain.

 Those times may not be fun for you, and it’s true that sometimes we dads are too casual with safety matters.
 (And in those cases you have every right to be concerned for your child.)

 But many times it’s simply about different parenting styles.
 And your kids need both!
 That’s the beauty of parenting teamwork.

 We want feedback from moms and dads.
 What differences in parenting styles have you seen?
 And how have you worked through them?
-You can join the conversation either below or on our Facebook page.
+You can join the conversation on our Facebook page.